-Each candidate will be assessed by two, 1 hour 30 minutes examinations and one, 1 hour examination in Judaism.
+Each candidate will be assessed by two, two hour assessments.
 Assessment criteria includes:

 - RS1: Demonstrate key elements of Catholicism, including beliefs, practices, sources of authority and organisation. - RS2: Understand the effect of Catholicism on individual or corporate moral behaviour, attitudes, social practices and lifestyles. - RS3: Be required to produce evidence and arguments to support and evaluate points of view.